 So it began… In came the planting team – a lot very helpful T&M and RHS staff.
 Together we planted thousands of plants in the garden, put in posts to hang the baskets and off loaded all of the hundreds of baskets and containers to their new homes.

 Trust me all of the hard work was worth it!
 Get your sunglasses at the ready and look at the masterpiece we created below.
 So many beautiful plants, colours and combinations with a great deal of scent for everyone to enjoy.

 After all that there was one last job I needed to do…. a sit down in the giant deckchair.

 If you haven’t already been to see the garden I would strongly recommend a visit.
 It still looks absolutely cracking and there is always something new to look at and a lot of inspiration to take from.

 P.S Don’t forget to take a selfie in the deck chair and send it to us for your chance to win £50!

 Horticulture has always been very close to my heart.
 I’ve had a huge passion for plants & gardening for as long as I can remember.
 My first memories are toddling around as child helping out my parents & grandparents in their gardens and learning to grow my own plants, scince then I have been hooked.
 I’m a huge fan of growing bedding plants and hanging baskets and I also love to grow my own cut flowers & vegetables.
 I am always trialling out something different in the garden, whether it be new varieties or different planting schemes.

 I trained at Sparsholt College where I received my Horticultural Qualifications and received a gold medal for the Chelsea Flower Show in 2014.
-With a previous career in garden centre and wholesale horticulture, I joined Thompson & Morgan in 2018 as Trainee Manager.
+With a previous career in garden centre and wholesale horticulture, I joined Thompson & Morgan in 2018 as Trainee Manager, and now work as Head of Client Sales.
 I also stand on the committee for IPPS Europe and was lucky enough to travel to the USA in 2016 as the Horticultural Exchange Student.